ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 }>
 ~~~

-The following describes each member of the claims-map container.
+The following describes each member of the triple-map container.

 comid.reference-triples:

-: A directed property that associates reference measurements with a module that is an attesting environment.
+: A directed property that associates reference measurements with a module that is a Target Environment.

 comid.endorsed-triples:

-: A directed property that associates endorsed measurements with a module that is a target environment.
+: A directed property that associates endorsed measurements with a module that is a Target Environment or Attesting Environment.

 comid.attest-key-triples: